Spring 2015 Applications

-You can apply with more than one production, or for more than one venue.
+You can apply with more than one production, or for more than one venue or slot.
 You should be aware, however, that spreading yourself too thinly can weaken all your applications: we are interested in a passion for a specific production rather than a general desire to stage something.

 Applications do not have to include any specific production roles.
 For example, a producer can apply without a director.